FabianENL/Simple-intepreter-in-nodejs/README.md

 # Simple-intepreter-in-nodejs
-A simple itepreter i created in nodejs
+A simple intepreter i created in nodejs

 # Setup:
 to setup firs tmake sure you have nodejs installed